 Wash kit should be minimal but functional, light and in a ziplock bag to save weight.
 Sleeping bag liners are critical for huts, Spend, spend, spend on this: it’s worth it for a light and comfy silk liner.
 Sleeping bags are quite unnecessary unless you are likely to spend a night out or in an unmanned hut where you don’t know what to expect.

 The BIG issue here is what size of trekking towel to take.
+Make sure it's a decent travel towel that will dry easily and is lightweight – not a normal towel!
 Bigger is heavier.
 Smaller is risker.
 Are you going to dry in the shower or outside?
 Whichever size you prefer, The Hitchhiker’s Guide to the Galaxy had it right – take a towel.

 - Most first aid kits are a good start, but not the whole story.
 Add more dressings, and leave some of the hard-to-understand bandages behind.
 But find some high quality, fairly wide tape and take plenty of it.
 You can repair boots, splint legs, cover holes, preempt blisters, repair leaks, arms and legs, but you do need a reasonable amount.
 Take surgical tape, and wrap a length of duct tape round a walking pole.